AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 # Lecture Recordings and Notes
 Will be posted to YouTube into the [EE 105 Spring 2026 Playlist](https://www.youtube.com/playlist?list=PLnocShPlK-FvxztOLs3Ez4v6vpEgsOU-Q).
 You can view the videos by logging in with your Berkeley credentials.

-1. Lecture 1 - Class Logistics and Motivation (no notes)
+1. Lecture 1 - Class Logistics and Motivation - No notes

 # Labs
 Note: Prelab worksheets are due the Tuesday before the assigned lab and Lab worksheets are due the Tuesday after the assigned lab.